dupgit/sauvegarde/README.md

 [![Build Status](https://travis-ci.org/dupgit/sauvegarde.svg?branch=master)](https://travis-ci.org/dupgit/sauvegarde)
 [![Gitter](https://badges.gitter.im/dupgit/sauvegarde.svg)](https://gitter.im/dupgit/sauvegarde?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-With this code you can backup and restore files in a live and continuous way.
-Compile the code put the `cdpfglserver` on the machine where you want to save your files.
-Let `cdpfglclient` crawl your files to save them.
-If needed use `cdpfglrestore` to restore a file.
+With this project you can backup and restore files in a live and continuous way.
+Compile the project and put `cdpfglserver` on the machine where you want to save your files.
+Let `cdpfglclient` crawl your files to save them (on your client).
+If needed use `cdpfglrestore` to restore files or directories.

 ## License